Speed Vs Quality: Do Lower Speeds Make Prints Better?

 With all else equal, decreasing line width to 0.3mm instead of 0.4mm takes printing time from 8 hours and 29 minutes up to 9 hours and 36 minutes.

-It’s more so down to your perception with how smooth the layer lines look and how accurate the printed model looks to the sliced file.
+It’s more so down to your perception of how smooth the layer lines look and how accurate the printed model looks to the sliced file.

 Does this mean that speed affects the quality of your print?
 Yes, depending on what quality you exchange for printing time, but for the most part, a lower speed should end up with better quality prints.